ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/D2 MPJPO.md

 #### Description

-Turns on or off all the [gateways][] in the current field.
+Turns on or off all the [gateways](FF7/Field/3D_Related "wikilink") in the current field.
 If set to off, the player will not be able to transition to other fields defined by the gateways.
-MAPJUMP opcodes are not affected, and so a combination of [LINEs][] and [MAPJUMP][] could still achieve this.
+MAPJUMP opcodes are not affected, and so a combination of [LINEs](FF7/Field/Script/Opcodes/D0_LINE "wikilink") and [MAPJUMP](60 MAPJUMP.md) could still achieve this.

-  [gateways]: ../../3D%20Related.md "wikilink"
-  [LINEs]: D0%20LINE.md "wikilink"
-  [MAPJUMP]: 60%20MAPJUMP.md "wikilink"